Pons Racing

-Pons Racing is a motorcycle and auto racing team owned by the British company Pons Racing UK Limited.
+Pons Racing was a motorcycle and auto racing team owned by the British company Pons Racing UK Limited.
 The team principal is former 250 cc world champion, Sito Pons.
 In motorcycle road racing world championships, Pons has fielded riders such as Alex Barros, Max Biaggi, Loris Capirossi and Sete Gibernau.
 In auto racing, his team won the 2004 World Series by Nissan championship with driver Heikki Kovalainen.